cardano-foundation/CIPs/CIP-0072/README.md

                     "type": "string",
                       "enum":["SPEND", "MINT"]
                 },
-                "description": "Purpouses of the script, SPEND or MINT (notice it can be both for some modern Cardano languages)."
+                "description": "Purposes of the script, SPEND or MINT (notice it can be both for some modern Cardano languages)."
               },
               "type":{
                 "enum":["PLUTUS", "NATIVE"],